Note

 Should I release binaries or source code?

-Binary compatibility is supported, provided that you don't recompile.
-We recommend that your ISV solution not be compiled in customer environments.
-Instead, you should deploy precompiled binaries that you've prepared and validated.
-Your solution binaries can then be created from your servicing branch, based on an earlier version, when this approach is practical.
+Binary compatibility is supported, as long as you don't recompile.
+We recommend that you don't compile your ISV solution in customer environments.
+Instead, deploy precompiled binaries that you prepare and validate.
+You can create your solution binaries from your servicing branch, based on an earlier version, when this approach is practical.

-If an implementation partner or customer compiles your solution in an updated environment, new warnings and errors might occur, as was mentioned in the Design-time compatibility section of this article.
-Therefore, we recommend that implementation partners not compile your solution.
+If an implementation partner or customer compiles your solution in an updated environment, new warnings and errors might occur, as mentioned in the Design-time compatibility section of this article.
+Therefore, implementation partners shouldn't compile your solution.
 However, this recommendation doesn't mean that you shouldn't share your source code to help support debugging, for example.
-You should just consider taking steps to avoid compilation of your code, so that implementation partners aren't exposed to design-time issues.
+Consider taking steps to avoid compilation of your code, so that implementation partners aren't exposed to design-time issues.